uugbeyan1/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>
-This project consists provides a guide to creating an Active Directory Home Lab ulitizing virtual machines.
+This project consists of a guide to creating an Active Directory Home Lab ulitizing virtual machines.
 The focus is on establishing a functional Active Directory environment on a personal computer.
 These snapshots cover some key components such a deploying Windows Server operating systems, configuring domains, and implenting user accounts.
 A notable aspect of this project is the integration of PowerShell scripting for efficient automation.
 I provide a snapshot on utlitzing PowerShell to generate and deploy 1,000 users seemlessly on the internal network.
-This project serves as a resource for someone seeking a practical understanding on Active Directory setup and highlights the role PowerShell in streamlining administrative tasks within the context of a home lab environment.
+This project serves as a resource for someone seeking a brief understanding on Active Directory setup and highlights the role PowerShell in streamlining administrative tasks within the context of a home lab environment.
 <br />

 <h2>Languages and Utilities Used</h2>

 - <b>PowerShell</b>
+- <b>Oracle Virtual Box</b>
-- <b>Diskpart</b>
+- <b>Microsoft 10</b>

 <h2>Environments Used </h2>